Dean Ellison: Superbike racing

-He returned to Britain for 2008, aboard the Co-ordit Yamaha.
+Ellison returned to Britain for 2008, aboard the Co-ordit Yamaha.
 Ellison missed the rescheduled Brands Hatch round after a high-speed horror crash at Oulton Park.
 He took his first double point scoring finish of the season at Donington Park whilst still riding injured.

-In 2015 Dean Ellison raced with Phil Seton for Seton Tuning and won the No Limits Endurance Championship and the overall win at Donington.
+In 2015, Ellison raced with Phil Seton for Seton Tuning and won the No Limits Endurance Championship and the overall win at Donington.

 Personal life

 Ellison lived in Kendal throughout his childhood, moving to various places while pursuing his dream to become a professional racer.
 After leaving school he studied to be a motorcycle and motor vehicle mechanic, gaining all qualifications with distinction.

-In 1998 he settled down in the Midlands in Leicester until 2009 with his wife Susie, whom he married on 28 December 2008.
+In 1998, Ellison settled down in the Midlands in Leicester until 2009 with his wife Susie, whom he married on 28 December 2008.
 He is the older brother of James Ellison and was James' biggest fan, working behind the scenes to find new sponsors.

-Dean is still very active within the motorcycle world, working as an area sales representative for accident claims based in Ormskirk.
+Ellison is still very active within the motorcycle world, working as an area sales representative for accident claims based in Ormskirk.
 He plays football, runs and still attends motorcycle track days, supermoto events and has confirmed his desire to race.